bangbangcon/bangbangcon.github.io/speakers.md

 In this talk, we’ll walk through the different encoding schemes used to convert characters to Morse code, their tradeoffs, and how some of the challenges are relevant to us still today!

+**Franklin** writes software for a living and enjoys taking pictures of birds in museums, practicing Danish and Chinese, and shaving yaks (not literally).

 ---

 <a name="gabor-ugray" id="gabor-ugray"></a>